intelxed/xed/datafiles/apx-f/README.md

 This file describes XED's support status and comments for APX

-## APX instructions definition by XED
+## APX instructions definition by Intel&reg; XED
 #### Legacy
 - Instructions with REX2 prefix are not defined with new iforms or new ISA-SETs
 #### EVEX
 - Existing (non-APX) EVEX instructions with EGPRs are not defined with new iforms or new ISA-SETs
 - Promoted and new instructions are defined with new iforms, using the `_apx` suffix
-- Introduce new `APX_NDD` XED attribute For NDD (new data destination) instructions with 3 operands
+- Introduce new `APX_NDD` attribute For NDD (new data destination) instructions with 3 operands
-- Introduce new `APX_NF` XED attribute For No-Flags instructions
+- Introduce new `APX_NF` attribute For No-Flags instructions

-# XED support status
+# Intel&reg; XED support status
 ## Decoder support
-XED decoder currently supports:
+Intel&reg; XED decoder currently supports:
 #### Legacy
 - REX2 prefix and APX extended GPRs (EGPRs)
 #### EVEX